KennethEvans/colormanagement/README.md

 Shows VCGT curves for a set of ICC profile files.

-See https://kennethevans.github.io for more information and also to see other projects from the same author.
+For this and more projects from the same author see https://kennethevans.github.io.